cosmic-horizon/committees/Community-Spend/Readme.md

 ## Evaluation and Selection Criteria:

-The Relayer Committee will evaluate potential relayers for the Qwoyn Network based on a set of predefined criteria to ensure the selection of dedicated and competent relayers with a strong track record.
+The Community Spend Committee will evaluate project proposals seeking community funds based on predefined criteria to ensure alignment with the committee's purpose and the overall goals of the Qwoyn Network.
 The following criteria will be considered:

-**Previous Relaying Experience:** The committee will assess the relayer's past experience in relaying transactions on blockchain networks.
-This includes evaluating their performance, reliability, and adherence to established protocols and standards.

-**Relayer Uptime:** The committee will consider the relayer's historical uptime, which reflects their ability to consistently maintain operational efficiency and availability.
-Relayers with a strong uptime record demonstrate their commitment to providing reliable services to the Qwoyn Network.

-**Competency and Professional Status:** The committee will evaluate the relayer's technical competence, including their understanding of relaying protocols, network infrastructure, and security measures.
-Additionally, the relayer's professional status, such as certifications or relevant industry experience, will be taken into account.

-**Long-Term Relaying Commitment:** It is important to the committee that selected relayers are committed to relaying transactions for an extended period.
-The relayer's dedication to the relaying role and their ability to sustain long-term involvement will be considered as a key criterion.

-By assessing these evaluation criteria, the Relayer Committee aims to select relayers with a proven track record, technical expertise, and a strong commitment to the relaying responsibilities within the Qwoyn Network.
-This diligent evaluation process will ensure the network's relaying ecosystem operates with reliability, security, and long-term stability.
+**Alignment with Network Goals:** Assess the extent to which the project proposal aligns with the strategic objectives and mission of the Qwoyn Network.

+**Project Milestones:** Evaluate the project's proposed milestones or stages to assess its feasibility, progress tracking potential, and alignment with the allocated funds.

+**Impact and Community Benefit:** Consider the potential impact of the project on the Qwoyn Network community, including aspects such as user adoption, network growth, and community engagement.

+**Financial Prudence:** Evaluate the financial viability and sustainability of the project, including budgeting, cost-effectiveness, and potential return on investment for the network.

+**Project Team and Expertise:** Review the experience, expertise, and track record of the project team or individuals involved, assessing their capability to execute the proposed project successfully and deliver on the intended outcomes.

+**Transparency and Accountability:** Consider the project's plan for transparency and accountability, including regular reporting, progress tracking, and community involvement in decision-making processes.

+By applying these evaluation and selection criteria, the Community Spend Committee will make informed decisions regarding the allocation of community funds, ensuring responsible resource management and the support of projects that align with the network's goals and benefit the Qwoyn Network community.

 ## Progress Tracking and Reporting:

-The Relayer Committee will implement a robust system for tracking the progress of approved projects within the Osmosis LP.
+The Aquifer Committee will implement a robust system for tracking the progress of approved projects within the Osmosis LP.
 This section outlines the key components of progress tracking and reporting:

 **Milestone-based Progress Tracking:** Approved projects will be divided into significant milestones or stages.
 The committee will establish clear milestones for each project, allowing for effective tracking of progress and achievement of key objectives.